Blog

 Each product is given an ‘A’ score for total energy, saturated fat, sugar and sodium, and a ‘C’ score for fibre, protein, fruit, vegetable and nut content.
 Score C is subtracted from score A to provide the product’s final nutrient score.

 If a food product scores 4 points or more and a drink scores 1 point or more, it will be ruled high in saturated fat, salt or sugar.
-And brands may choose to reformulate key products to lower their NPM score – rather than risk declining sales as a result of reduced promotional opportunities.
+Brands may choose to reformulate key products to lower their NPM score, rather than risk declining sales as a result of reduced promotional opportunities.

 Here’s more information on how to calculate your NPM score to check the current status of your products.

-This blog post was written in April 2022.
+This blog post was written in April 2022 and updated in September 2024.
 Facts were correct at the time of writing.

 Heading 1